Bursitis

 Overview

-Bursae are tiny fluid-filled pads that serve as a cushion between the bones and the tendons and muscles that are close to joints.
+Bursae are tiny fluid-filled pads that serve as a cushion between the bones and the tendons and muscles close to joints.
 Bursitis is an uncomfortable condition that affects these pads.
 The inflammation of the bursae is called bursitis.
-Bursitis most frequently affects the shoulder elbow and hip but it can also happen in the knee heel and base of the big toe.
+Bursitis most frequently affects the shoulder, elbow, and hip, but it can also happen in the knee heel and base of the big toe.

 Causes

-Bursitis is usually brought on by abrupt more severe injuries or by recurrent mild impacts to the region.
-As tendons become less elastic and more prone to tearing with age can also be a factor.
+Bursitis is usually caused by abrupt, more severe injuries or by recurrent mild impacts to the region.
+As tendons become less elastic and more prone to tearing, age can also be a factor.

 Symptoms